ahmedhaithamamer/Voice-Spectrum-Analyzer/README.md

 ## 🚀 Usage
 ### Running the Analyzer

+1. Download the download file and run the .exe file directly from it or download the .mlapp and run it from the MATLAB app designer.
-1. Connect a microphone to your system.
+3. Connect a microphone to your system.
-2. Speak into the microphone and observe the real-time frequency visualization.
+4. Speak into the microphone and observe the real-time frequency visualization.

-### Adjusting Parameters

-- Sampling Rate: Modify fs in spectrum_analyzer.py to change the sample rate.
+5. Modify fs in spectrum_analyzer.py to change the sample rate.

-- FFT Window Size: Adjust N to change the FFT resolution.
+6. Modify time for the recording.
+7. click the start button.

 Copyright © 2025 Ahmed Haitham Amer
 Licensed under the MIT